jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 nUSloc = len(US_locs)
 ```

-*Calculate* "active" cases by $a = c - d -r$ ($a=$ active, $c=$ confirmed, $d=$ deaths, and $r=$ recovered).
-Also, *estimate* active cases by presuming all confirmed cases have recovered or died in an aeverage number of days.
+*Estimate* "active" cases by presuming all confirmed cases have recovered or died in an aeverage number of days.
 Estimate of recovery time from:
 - https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30243-7/fulltext
 - https://towardsdatascience.com/visual-notes-from-singapores-first-100-fully-recovered-covid-19-patients-aad7f2e1d0a0

+Also, *calculate* active cases by $a = c - d -r$ ($a=$ active, $c=$ confirmed, $d=$ deaths, and $r=$ recovered).
+Unfortunately, recovered data is really poor, and so this result is not very good and is no longer used in this notebook (although it is still calculated).
 Recovered data is not available for internal US locations, and so only an estimate of active cases is calculated.

 ```python
 rectime = 14 # days, 1 day = 1 data point -- you can change this number to see the affect on estimated acive cases